Data Ingestion Guide

 Upload/Ingest Data

-Please refrain from ingesting data into Ask Sage workbooks through the dataset management page.
+Warning: Please refrain from ingesting data into Ask Sage workbooks through the dataset management page.
 Workbooks should only be managed via the workbook user interface.
 Attempting to ingest data through the dataset management page will not be successful.

 After creating a dataset, you can now upload/ingest data into Ask Sage.
 You can ingest data in any format and as listed in the table below: